Lyceris-chan/selfhost-stack/README.md

 - **HUB_API_KEY**: Required for sensitive dashboard actions.
 Can be rotated via UI.
 - **Zero-Leaks**: No external <sup>[5](#explainer-5)</sup> or trackers.
 We never contact Google directly; fonts are downloaded once during setup (or if the cache is missing) via Fontlay ([privacy policy + source code](https://github.com/miroocloud/fontlay)), then served locally so no further font requests leave your machine. (<sup>[5](#explainer-5)</sup>)
 - **Material Design 3**: The dashboard strictly adheres to M3 specifications (`m3.material.io`).
 Color generation is powered by the [material-color-utilities](https://github.com/material-foundation/material-color-utilities) library (downloaded during setup from `cdn.jsdelivr.net`; [privacy policy](https://www.jsdelivr.com/terms/privacy-policy-jsdelivr-net)).
-- **CDN Proxying**: To further protect your privacy, all external asset downloads (fonts, MCU library) performed by the Hub API are routed through the **Gluetun VPN proxy**.
+- **CDN Proxying**: To further protect your privacy, all external asset downloads (fonts, MCU library, changelogs) performed by the Hub API are routed through the **Gluetun VPN proxy**.
 This ensures that even during setup or updates, your public home IP is never exposed to asset providers or CDNs.

 ### External Assets & Libraries